Applying to Law School Admissions FAQ

 There is no one way to tell someone how to write a great personal statement, since everyone has a different writing style and story to tell, but there are a few rules you can follow that will ensure that you are at least keeping within what makes the Admissions Committee happy:

 - Steer clear of "gimmicky" essays, i.e., colored or patterned paper, computer graphics, attached photos of you as a toddler, video or DVD essays, or statements written in the form of an LSAT logical reasoning question.
 The admissions committee wants to read a clear, well-written, well-though-out statement that demonstrates you are a serious candidate for a JD from their school.
-In other words: Just because Elle Woods submitted a video essay in Legally Blonde and got into Harvard Law, that doesn't mean it'll work for you.

 - Don't write a two-paragraph, one-page, double-spaced essay.
 Give the Admissions Committee something to read and get to know you with.
 You can't really get to know someone in 250 words or less.
 On the other hand, don't ramble on for 10 single-spaced, 8pt font pages.
 Respect your audience, and show them that you understand how important their time is by writing a 2-3 page personal statement with default margins in 12pt font that can be read cohesively in a minimal amount of time.